 Read more about reporting animal cruelty or neglect.

 If you receive a complaint

-	If you are the pet owner, you will be asked to solve the problem.
+If you're the pet owner and you receive a complaint, you will be asked to solve the problem.

 - excessive noise